Serious Dating Advice

 You don't have to trust anyone.
 One narcissist I dated tried to convince me that it was wrong for me to be wary at the beginning of our relationship.
 He spent an excessive amount of time lecturing me and shaming me for not trusting.
 Does your date respect your need to be cautious and listen to your own feelings, or does he bully you and try to overcome your resistance?

 Don't confuse love with pity.
 You become like the people you hang out with.
-Do you admire your date?
-Or are you trying to fix him?
+Do you admire your date, or are you trying to fix him?
 Does he have to change in some way for you to be happy?
-If you have a tendency to be codependent, you need to watch this very closely.
+If you tend towards codependency, you need to be aware of this.

 Read How to Avoid Falling in Love with a Jerk by John Van Epp.
 This book is full of good advice - all of it scientifically validated.
 For example, knowing someone for more than 2 years before getting married can cut your risk of divorce in half.
 Enlist the help of your unconscious mind as an early warning system.
 I had four dreams about a guy I was dating - all with the same theme of abandonment and heartbreak.
 Once I quit seeing him, the nightmares stopped.
 I could have spent months learning the hard way, but my dreaming mind already knew he wasn't right.
 Read The Complete Dream Book of Love and Relationships by Gillian Holloway.
 If you are wasting time in a relationship that doesn't make you happy, you are missing out on a better one.
 Aim high and trust in your soul to attract the right relationship for you.